 Step 2: Idea Screening/Evaluation

-It is difficult to be involved in a new product development that means a lot to you, because you could be quite blind to any flaws or any unsuitable ideas.
+It can be difficult to be involved in a new product development that means a lot to you, because you could be quite blind to any flaws or any unsuitable ideas.
 This is why the screening process is really crucial to the success of your product.
 Ensure that you share your product idea with your management team, analyse the numbers – the ROI and affordability.
 Together, you can work out what the market potential of your product is.

-Step 3: Idea Testing
+Step 3: Product Idea Testing

 This stage is where you will test the concept of your product, rather than the product itself.
 This is also very different to the test marketing stage.
 You will need to gather several of your target market demographic and introduce the concept of your product to them.
 Do they understand it?
 Do they feel that they would benefit from or use this product?
 Your marketing strategies will depend upon the answers they give.
 Have confidentiality agreements signed by your focus group before revealing sensitive information.

-Step 4: Business Analytics
+Step 4: Product Creation

 Once you have confirmed the details of your concept, you will need to work out how to make your product successful!
 This stage will analyse the product’s marketing strategy and full cost analysis will be carried out in order to work out profitability.
 Some analytics of potential competitors can also be carried out at this stage, as you can learn from their new product development mistakes.